ecargin1/ecargin1.github.io/README.md

     vizElement.parentNode.insertBefore(scriptElement, vizElement);
 </script>

-<p> View the next visualizations below to see the different variables measured in the World Happiness Report and their correlations with the Happiness Score.
-Be sure to click through the years to see change over time and pay attention to the colors to see regional differences. </p>
+<p> View the visualizations below to explore the various factors measured in the World Happiness Report, such as GDP per capita, social support, healthy life expectancy, and freedom to make life choices, and how they correlate with the overall Happiness Score.
+Use the interactive timeline to observe changes over time, and focus on color coding to uncover regional differences and trends.
+Dive in to identify patterns and understand what drives happiness in different parts of the world. </p>

 <div class='tableauPlaceholder' id='viz1733367883118' style='position: relative'>
    <noscript><a href='#'><img alt=' ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;Wo&#47;WorldHappinessReport_17333623705460&#47;correlationswithhappiness&#47;1_rss.png' style='border: none' /></a></noscript>